 Students will be awarded five college-level quarter credits for each score at the 50th percentile on the CLEP Humanities, Social Science/History, and Natural Sciences examinations.
 These credits will meet the General Education requirements in the appropriate areas.
 Students may also be awarded credit for Subject examinations as determined by appropriate academic departments at the time of application for credit.

 No more than 45 total quarter credits through CLEP or other sources of non-traditional credit may apply to graduation.
 Other sources of non-traditional credit include Advanced Placement (AP), International Baccalaureate (IB), military education experience or correspondence credit.

 Central Washington University recognizes the International Baccalaureate Program as a coherent, challenging course of study and responds individually to each participant's petition for award of college credit.
 Students may be awarded credit for completing individual areas of study within the program.
-IB students should petition the Dean of Academic Services for review of their program of study and examination scores.
+IB students should submit transcripts to the Office of the Registrar who will review their program of study with appropriate department chair for acceptance of examination scores.

 Credit will be accepted from non-U.S. institutions of higher education when (1) it has been earned at an institution linked to CWU either by a bilateral or consortial (e.g., ISEP) agreement, or when an institution has been certified by the CWU Office of International Studies and Programs as a legitimate, recognized institution of higher education (tertiary level) within a particular country, and (2) the student has received a passing grade recognized by the institution, and (3) an official record or transcript has been received by the University.